With Questcor Pharmaceuticals and Mallinckrodt Facing Prosecution for Medicare Fraud, the Doctors Who Prescribed H.P. Acthar Gel May Be Next

 Another concern for doctors who prescribed H.P.
 Acthar Gel is the risk of being charged with conspiracy.
 Under the federal conspiracy statute, even doctors who communicated with Questcor Pharmaceuticals or Mallinckrodt about the possibility of engaging in an unlawful compensation arrangement (such as a “consulting arrangement” that was really a front for the payment of illegal referral fees) could be at risk for federal prosecution.
 The allegations against Questcor Pharmaceuticals and Mallinckrodt also include claims that they bribed office staff when doctors refused to speak with their sales representatives, and these activities could potentially expose doctors to federal scrutiny as well.

-Oberheiden, P.C. is a team of nationally-recognized health care fraud defense lawyers and former DOJ prosecutors who represent doctors charged with Anti-Kickback Statute violations, False Claims Act violations, and other forms of health care fraud.
-If you have questions and would like to speak with an attorney, we encourage you to call 888-519-4897 or contact us online for a free and confidential consultation.
+Oberheiden, P.C. is a team of nationally-recognized healthcare fraud defense lawyers and former DOJ prosecutors who represent doctors charged with Anti-Kickback Statute violations, False Claims Act violations, Qui Tam Lawsuits, and other forms of healthcare fraud.
+If you have questions and would like to speak with an attorney, we encourage you to call 888-680-1745 or contact us online for a free and confidential consultation.